dwilkie/jquery.payment.cambodia/README.md

 ### Releasing a new version

+1. Run cake build to build the source
+2. Commit new changes
-1. Update the version number in both `package.json` and `bower.json`
+3. Update the version number in both `package.json` and `bower.json`
-2. Tag the new version with (include the 'v') `git tag vX.X.X`
+4. Tag the new version with (include the 'v') `git tag vX.X.X`
-3. Push to github with `git push origin master --tags`
+5. Push to github with `git push origin master --tags`
-4. Build a new version of the gem at https://rails-assets.org/
+6. Build a new version of the gem at https://rails-assets.org